3 Tests of the Measurability of Your Goalsby Stacey Barr |

 - Employees are committed, trusted, valued, safe and accountable (Sydney Catchment Authority)

-- To achieve sufficient profit to finance our company growth, create value for our shareholders and provide the resources we need to achieve our other corporate objectives (HP)
+- Achieve sufficient profit to finance our company growth, create value for our shareholders and provide the resources we need to achieve our other corporate objectives (HP)

 - Employees are committed to providing an excellent customer experience.
 Employees feel trusted to make the right decisions.
 Employees feel their contributions are valued by their managers.
 Employees go home safely at the end of each work day.
-Employees take the lead in setting their own goals, monitoring their progress toward those goals, and taking action to achieve those goals.
+Employees take the lead in using measures to reach their goals.

 - Net profit continuously grows.
 Shareholders receive a higher return on investment.
 Cash flow meets the resource needs to meet corporate objectives.